 Differences between Proto-ceratopsids and Real-ceratopsids are considerable.
 There ''should'' have been at least one intermediate form between the two: how could it have looked?
 In 1998, the answer was found under the name ''Zuniceratops'' (which has detained the record of “the last member of the Dinosaur Alphabet” for some years).
 The most ancient North American ceratopsian (Middle Cretaceous), it was only 4 m long and had a mixed ''Triceratops'' / ''Protoceratops'' appearance: two long frontal horns like the former, and none on the nose like the latter.

 This MixAndMatchCritter look surprised scientists, which used to think frontal horns were a very evolved trait of some advanced ceratopsids - while the nasal one was believed the most ancient horn in ceratopsid’s history.
 The ancestry of the frontal horns was confirmed in the 2000s, when some early centrosaurine true ceratopsids (the no-frontal-horns subfamily) showed long frontal horns like those of a chasmosaurine: ''Albertaceratops'' is one example.
 Now scientists think later centrosaurines (''Centrosaurus'', ''Styracosaurus'' and so on) reduced secondarily the length of these horns.
-There was also a chasmosaurine which eliminated its nasal horn, resembling a ''Zuniceratops''; this one is variably classified either as a odd-looking ''Triceratops'' species, or a separate genus, ''Nedoceratops'' (once called "Diceratops" or "Diceratus").
+There was also a chasmosaurine which eliminated its nasal horn, resembling a ''Zuniceratops''; this one is variably classified either as a odd-looking ''Triceratops'' species, or a separate genus, ''Nedoceratops'', originally called "Diceratops" ("two-horned face") or "Diceratus" (the name "Diceratops" was pre-occupied by an insect and had the same fate of "Microceratops").

 '''The other missing link:''' ''[[http://en.wikipedia.org/wiki/Yinlong Yinlong]]''